Bendix G-15: Peripherals

-One of the G-15's primary output devices is the typewriter with an output speed of about 10 characters per second for numbers (and lower-case hexadecimal characters u-z) and about three characters per second for alphabetical characters.
+One of the G-15's primary output devices is the typewriter with an output speed of about 10 characters per second for numbers (and lower-case hexadecimal characters u-z) and about three characters per second for alphabetic characters.
 The machine's limited storage precludes much output of anything but numbers; occasionally, paper forms with pre-printed fields or labels were inserted into the typewriter.
 A faster typewriter unit was also available.

-The high-speed photoelectric paper tape reader (250 hexadecimal digits per second on five-channel paper tape for the PR-1; 400 characters from 5-8 channel tape for the PR-2) read programs (and occasionally saved data) from tapes that were often mounted in cartridges for easy loading and unloading.
-Not unlike magnetic tape, the paper tape data are blocked into runs of 108 words or less since that is the maximum read size.
+The high-speed photoelectric paper tape reader (250 hexadecimal digits per second on five-channel paper tape for the PR-1; 400 characters from 5-8 channel tape for the PR-2) read programs from, and occasionally saved data to, tapes that were often mounted in cartridges for easy loading and unloading.
+Not unlike magnetic tape, the paper tape data are blocked into runs of 108 words, or less, since that is the maximum read size.
 A cartridge can contain many multiple blocks, up to 2500 words (~10 kilobytes).

 While there is an optional high-speed paper tape punch (the PTP-1 at 60 digits per second) for output, the standard punch operates at 17 hex characters per second (510 bytes per minute).

 Optionally, the AN-1 "Universal Code Accessory" included the "35-4" Friden Flexowriter and HSR-8 paper tape reader and HSP-8 paper tape punch.
 The mechanical reader and punch can process paper tapes up to eight channels wide at 110 characters per second.

 The CA-1 "Punched Card Coupler" can connect one or two IBM 026 card punches (which were more often used as manual devices) to read cards at 17 columns per second (approximately 12 full cards per minute) or punch cards at 11 columns per second (approximately 8 full cards per minute).
 Partially full cards were processed more quickly with an 80-column-per-second skip speed).
 The more expensive CA-2 Punched Card Coupler reads and punches cards at a 100-card-per-minute rate.

 The PA-3 pen plotter runs at 1 inch per second with 200 increments per inch on a paper roll 1 foot wide by 100 feet long.
 The optional retractable pen-holder eliminates "retrace lines".

 The MTA-2 can interface up to four drives for half-inch Mylar magnetic tapes, which can store as many as 300,000 words (in blocks no longer than 108 words).
 The read/write rate is 430 hexadecimal digits per second; the bidirectional search speed is 2500 characters per second.

 The DA-1 differential analyzer facilitates solution of differential equations.
 It contains 108 integrators and 108 constant multipliers, sporting 34 updates per second.